georgeflanagin/parsec4/README.md

 of Richmond.

-We used the `cmd` module to construct the program, and we tried to make the query language English-like and flexible.
+We used the `cmd` module to construct the program, and we tried to make the query language English-like and at least a little flexible.
 Some workstations are named for well-known jazz musicians, and commands look like this:

 ```python
 show gpus on dextergordon, billieholiday